 Those who want to become a teacher in Indiana must obtain, at minimum, a bachelor's degree.
 Many Indiana colleges have state-approved education programs.
-These programs can sometimes be generic for education, while other times, they are subject- or grade-specific, such as elementary education, social studies education, or special education.
-No matter the major, students will need to complete an Educator Preparation Program (EPP) that is approved by the state.
+These programs can sometimes be in general education, while other times they are subject- or grade-specific, such as elementary education, social studies education, or special education.
+No matter the major, students need to complete an Educator Preparation Program (EPP) that is approved by the state.
 These EPP programs include a student teacher practicum where you'll spend time in the classroom working with real scenarios and a mentor teacher.

 Along with school programs that must be completed, those applying for teaching licensure must pass a CPR-Heimlich-AED certification and suicide prevention training.